Heroes’ Day in Zimbabwe

 - Shared by Zambia and Zimbabwe, Victoria Falls is one of the original Seven Natural Wonders of the World.

-- Zimbabwe is one of the top ten products of tobacco in the entire world, even though only 20% of the population consumes it.
+- Zimbabwe is one of the top ten producers of tobacco in the entire world, even though only 20% of the population consumes it.

 Observing Heroes’ Day

-In the capital city of Harare, people will often gather at National Heroes Acre to lay wreaths on the graves of the fallen.
-The President of Zimbabwe will also visit the cemetery, give a speech and meet with the families.
+In the capital city of Harare, people often gather at National Heroes Acre to lay wreaths on the graves of the fallen.
+The President of Zimbabwe will also visit the cemetery, give a speech, and meet with the families.

-Other things that happen on this day are church choirs, military parades, and dance groups that perform injukwa and itshomani dances.
-People also sing revolutionary songs, learn more about Zimbabwe’s history and attend special church services.
+Other activities on this day include church choirs, military parades, and dance groups that perform injukwa and itshomani dances.
+People also sing revolutionary songs, learn more about Zimbabwe’s history, and attend special church services.